bruvio/Cormat_py/docs/tutorial.rst

 Note that any action, valid or not, triggers a clear response, i.e. either the final result expected (user performed action correctly) or an error message with be displayed.

-There is NO option so far to excape from an unwanted mode, event has to finish.
+There is NO option so far to excape from an unwanted mode: the event has to finish.